lucianmot/untitled-app/README.md

 You've gained 1 xp and 1 gold.

 Completed 30 mins work
-You've slain a skeleton at x:xxpm.
+You've slain a skeleton at 9:44pm.
 You've gained 1 xp and 1 gold.

+Today, 4th of April, you've slain 3 skeletons.
+And gained 3 xp and 3 gold coins.
+Congratulations adventurer, see you tomorrow! :)
 ```